 Best known by tourists for white water rafting, the longest river on Bali runs 68.5km from the northern mountain ranges down to the Badung Strait at Sanur.
 The Green School has now put the river to another use powering its innovative Vortex Micro Hydro System.

-The Vortex Micro Hydro System is designed and installed in Green School Bali by Belgian company Turbulent.
+The Vortex Micro Hydro System was designed and installed in Green School Bali by Belgian company Turbulent.
 It is only the second of its kind in the world, the first being in Donihue, Chile.

-The vortex system channels about 1.4 meter cubed per second of water from an upstream natural dam into a vortex bowl.
+The vortex system channels about 1.4 m3/s of water from an upstream natural dam into a vortex bowl.
 The water spins a turbine connected to a 16/1 gearbox that spins a generator at 1500 rpm or 50 Hertz.
 The generator is synchronised and locked into the grid supply through a 250 meter long cable producing 13 kilowatts of continuous power.
 The power is controlled by an electronic gate at the inlet to the vortex.
 The control system is also streaming the production and performance data to the Internet, which can be monitored through a smartphone application and shut down remotely in case of emergencies.

 The other advantages of the vortex are that it runs 24 hours per day compared to solar, which only operates during daylight hours, and diesel generating plants which typically operate at only 60 – 70% uptime.